hilton/hilton.github.com/blog/_posts/2025-03-04-document-substitutions.md

 Later versions give customers more choice, so that more customers can choose it.

 Technical documentation benefits from the same improvement, over time.
-The first version inevitably over-specifies prerequisites, and how to get something done.
-But as with the Perl and fried rice, the option choose between _more than one way_ lets you use the ingredients you have to hand.
+The first version inevitably over-specifies, but as with the Perl and fried rice, the option to choose between _more than one way_ lets you use the ingredients you have to hand.
 And tastes vary.